BiancaTaisePommerening/UFOs/README.md

 ### Additional Recommendations

-- when clicked on any input field the suggested value should be erased so that the user can see a clear field, this would help to avoid confusion for the user as it is not clear if an input has been inserted or not.
+- When clicked on any input field the suggested value should be erased so that the user can see a clear field, this would help to avoid confusion for the user as it is not clear if an input has been inserted or not.

 - The default placeholders could be modified to more clear options.
 For example, the placeholder for the date could be the date format "mm/dd/yyyy".